xdp-project/bpf-examples/pping/SAMPLING_DESIGN.md

 packed will be the first outgoing packet in the sequence of packets with identical timestamps.
 Thus the RTT may still be underestimated by as much as the TCP timestamp clock rate (ex.
 1 ms).
 Therefore, a new solution is needed.
-The current idea is to keep track of what the most recent identifier of each flow is, and only allow a packet to be sampled for timestamping if its identifier differs from the tracked identifier of the flow, i.e. it is the first packet in the flow with that identifier.
+The current idea is to keep track of the last-seen identifier of each flow, and only allow a packet to be sampled for timestamping if its identifier differs from the last-seen identifier of the flow, i.e. it is the first packet in the flow with that identifier.
 This would perhaps be problematic with some sampling approaches as it requires that the packet is both the first one with a specific identifier, as well as being elected for sampling.
 However for the rate-limited sampling it should work quite well, as it will